Vindictus

 Vindictus is a free-to-play massively multiplayer online role-playing game (MMORPG) created by devCAT, an internal studio of Nexon.
 The story follows the player character joining a group of mercenaries and going on a series of missions to battle monsters.
 The gameplay has players exploring dungeons, fighting monsters, and upgrading their characters.

-The game was originally released on January 21, 2010 as Mabinogi Heroes (마비노기 영웅전) in South Korea, and then later in North America and other regions as Vindictus.
+The game was originally released on January 21, 2010 as Mabinogi Heroes (마비노기 영웅전) in South Korea, and then later in North America and other regions.
 It is a prequel to devCAT's previous MMORPG Mabinogi set in the same world, although the two games have different gameplay.
 Vindictus is a live service game with new content being added in free updates over time.
 On release the game received generally positive reception, particularly for its combat.

 Gameplay

 Gameplay of playable character Evie fighting the Gnoll Chieftain boss from season 1.

 Vindictus features hack and slash combat where players can perform a variety of attacks, combos, and specials moves while dodging or blocking enemy attacks.
 The combat also has a physics system where players can pickup and attack with various objects, grapple and throw enemies, and destroy parts of the environment.
 Unlike other MMORPGs, Vindictus does not have an open world.
 Instead, players start in a central hub town, and can select combat missions from a list.
 New missions are unlocked as the player levels up and progresses through the story.
 Missions will typically have the player progress through several rooms of a themed dungeon fighting monsters and avoiding traps, and then end with a boss fight.
 Most missions can be played in a group of 1-4 players, with some raid missions allowing groups of 8 or more players.
 In the hub town between missions players can upgrade their equipment, learn new skills, and complete side quests for NPCs.

 Instead of creating a custom character and selecting a class, Vindictus has preset characters with unique appearances and abilities.
 For example, Lann is a male fighter who dual wields melee weapons, and Evie is a female magician who casts spells in combat.
 At launch the game had only 3 playable characters, but over 20 additional characters have been added in updates since then.
 Players select one of these existing characters to play as, but have some freedom to customize their appearance with different clothing, hairstyles, makeup, etc. Some characters can swap between two different weapon types with distinct gameplay and abilities.
 For example, Evie can either wield a staff to cast long range magic spells, or equip a battle scythe and use a mixture of spells and melee attacks.